sofwerx/synthetic-target-area-of-interest/README.md

 #### drone.html

-The `drone.html` streams WebRTC video and telemetry data (location/orientation/heading) directly to the admin.
+The `drone.html` page streams WebRTC video and telemetry data (location/orientation/heading) directly to the admin.
 This is meant to be run on android mobile devices.
 When the admin tells it to with a "Update" message:
 - All drones will take a snapshot of the current video stream and post it to the staoi container's ObjectLoB web service.